codepath/android_guides/Material-Design-Primer.md

 This animation is often times used in conjunction with a floating action button that will grow onto the screen using this transition.

-### Collapsing Toolbars
+### Scrolling Animations

-[[Scroll effects|Handling-Scrolls-with-CoordinatorLayout]] can also be created to shrink or expand the Toolbar or Header to make room for the main content area.
+[[Scroll effects|Handling-Scrolls-with-CoordinatorLayout]] can also be created to shrink or expand the Toolbar or Header to make room for the main content area as a user scrolls.

 ![scroll-effects](http://imgur.com/ah4l5oj.gif)